exoplatform/exoplatform.github.io/docs/guide/getting-started/Introduction.md

 - **Connectors to paid third party software** (Microsoft, Google) are excluded from the community edition
 - **OnlyOffice** is distributed with the community edition.
 - **Jitsi** and **MatrixChat** modules are not packaged with the community edition.
-However, these modules are open-source aand available for packaging.
+However, these modules are open-source and available for packaging.
 A documentation explaining how to deploy is in construction
-- **Advanced administration** and **security** features are excluded from the community edition Moreover, eXo Platform CE does not benefit from professional grade **support** and **maintenance** programs, included in the subscription, nor from our enterprise **on demand services**.
+- **Advanced administration** and **security** features are excluded from the community edition.
+Moreover, eXo Platform CE does not benefit from professional grade **support** and **maintenance** programs, included in the subscription, nor from our enterprise **on demand services**.

 ## Third-Party Software
 eXo Platform includes several third party open-source modules to power up some user facing features.
 In particular these features are based on integrations with third party tools  :